 Bio

 May Britton was born in Honolulu and raised in Arlington, Virginia.
-Before devoting all of her professional time to making and exhibiting artwork, she was a construction company marketing director.
-Since 2000, her figurative and abstract sculptures and site-specific installations have been exhibited and collected in public and private collections in the US and abroad.
-She taught university courses in sculpture and three-dimensional design, and art classes to pre and elementary school-aged children.
-As a Registered Yoga Teacher (RYT-500), yogic philosophy and teachings continue to influence her life and approach to making art.
+Before becoming a full-time artist, she was a construction company marketing director.
+Since 2000, her figurative and abstract sculptures and installations have exhibited publicly and collected privately in the US and abroad.
+Through the years, she has taught university sculpture and three-dimensional design courses, and art classes to young children.

 Statement